Connecting a pen display to a computer

 If it's a PC that has a separate graphics card you might have an HDMI port in multiple very different locations

-You could have HDMI ports on the graphics card
+You could have HDMI ports on the graphics card (GPU)

 You could have HDMI ports on the motherboard of the computer

-As a general rule, always use the HDMI ports on the graphics card
+As a general rule, always use the HDMI ports on the graphics card (GPU) .
+Only use the HDMI ports on the motherboard as a last resort.

-Motherboard HDMI vs graphics card HDMI
+more here: Motherboard HDMI ports vs GPU HDMI ports.

 If you need to make an HDMI connection but have no HDMI ports you can convert other ports to HDMI using an adapter.
 See Using HDMI adapters with pen displays